rockpapez/OmniFood-Project/README.md

 # OmniFood-Project
-Bigger project from Udemy course.
-Technologies used: HTML, CSS and a little bit of JavaScript
+Bigger project I was working on during the Udemy course.
+Technologies used: HTML, CSS and JavaScript.